hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-ezmeral-data-fabric/home.md

 Learn for free with online courses that teach you how to build applications and administer the HPE Ezmeral Data Fabric.
 Visit HPE Ezmeral Learn On-Demand [https://learn.ezmeral.software.hpe.com/](https://learn.ezmeral.software.hpe.com/) to enroll.

-- Artificial Intelligence and Machine Learning [https://learn.ezmeral.software.hpe.com/page/artificial-intelligence-machine-learning](https://learn.ezmeral.software.hpe.com/page/artificial-intelligence-machine-learning).
+- [Artificial Intelligence and Machine Learning](https://learn.ezmeral.software.hpe.com/page/artificial-intelligence-machine-learning).
 Newer course series covering the basics of data science, machine learning, and AI, with step-by-step instructions on managing successful machine learning projects.

-- Apache Spark [https://learn.ezmeral.software.hpe.com/page/apache-spark](https://learn.ezmeral.software.hpe.com/page/apache-spark).
+- [Apache Spark](https://learn.ezmeral.software.hpe.com/page/apache-spark).
 This course series offers an overview of Apache Spark 2.x, the Spark execution model, and some advanced topics on developing data pipeline apps using Spark streaming, Spark SQL, GraphFrame, and MLlib.

-- Data Fabric Cluster Administration [https://learn.ezmeral.software.hpe.com/page/data-fabric](https://learn.ezmeral.software.hpe.com/page/data-fabric).
+- [Data Fabric Cluster Administration](https://learn.ezmeral.software.hpe.com/page/data-fabric).
 Learn about preparing and testing a bare metal cluster to installing a data fabric, to running it on a day to day basis.

-- Kubernetes and Stateful Applications  [https://learn.ezmeral.software.hpe.com/page/kubernetes-stateful-applications](https://learn.ezmeral.software.hpe.com/page/kubernetes-stateful-applications).
+- [Kubernetes and Stateful Applications](https://learn.ezmeral.software.hpe.com/page/kubernetes-stateful-applications).
 Covers the basics of containers and Kubernetes, and methods for building stateful applications to run in a containerized world using a data fabric.

+\

 ---